sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 **nonsink_vertices()**

-The names of the nonsink vertices.
+The nonsink vertices.

-INPUT:

-None

 OUTPUT:

-None
+list of vertices

 EXAMPLES::